How to Fix Corrupted Data on the PS4

 Still Having Issues with Corrupted Data?

 If you’ve gone through all the methods above and still find corrupted data all the time, the problem may not be in the system.

 Usually, this means that the game disc may be damaged, and you might have to get a new one.
-It’s possible that your hard drive may be to blame.
+However, it’s possible that your hard drive may be to blame.
 There are two potential scenarios:

 The Hard Drive Ran Out of Space